A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Introduction

 One common approach to optimizing functions without derivatives is to compute an estimate of the gradient $\nabla \phi(x)$ at the point $x$, denoted by $g(x)$, using (noisy) function values and then apply a gradient based method with $g(x)$.
 The most straightforward way to estimate $\nabla \phi(x)$ is to use forward finite differences by sampling one point near $x$ along each of the $n$ coordinates.
 Alternatively, one can estimate $\nabla \phi(x)$ via central finite differences where two points are sampled along each coordinate in both directions.
 As a generalization of the finite difference approach, $g(x)$ can be computed via linear interpolation.
 This approach also requires $n$ sample points near $x$, however, the location of the sample points can be chosen arbitrarily, as long as they form a set of $n$ linearly independent directions from $x$.
 Linear interpolation is very useful when coupled with an optimization algorithm that (potentially) reuses some of the sample function values computed at prior iterations, thus avoiding the need to compute $n+1$ new function values at each iteration.
 The accuracy of the resulting gradient approximation depends on the conditioning of the matrix $Q_{\mathcal{X}}$, which is the matrix whose rows are the linearly independent directions formed by the sample points.
 An extensive study of optimization methods based on interpolation gradients can be found in \cite{ConnScheVice08c}.

 An alternative approach for estimating gradients using an arbitrary number of function value samples is based on random sample points.
-The essence of these methods is to compute gradient estimates as a sum of estimates of directional derivatives along random (e.g., Gaussian) directions.
-Such approaches have become popular in recent literature for policy optimization in reinforcement learning (RL) \cite{ES,choro, choro2, rowland, fazel2018global,TRPO} as a particular case of simulation optimization.
-For example, the authors of \cite{ES} used a technique arising from Gaussian smoothing (see e.g., \cite{nesterov2017random, maggiar2018derivative}), which they referred to as {\em evolutionary strategies}.
-We will not use this terminology in this paper, as it encompasses a large and different class of optimization methods than those used in \cite{ES} and those considered in this paper.
+The essence of these methods is to compute gradient estimates as a sum of estimates of directional derivatives along random (e.g., Gaussian) directions. \ks{Using randomized directional derivative estimates was pioneered in \cite{nesterov2017random}, where these estimates are computed using only two function evaluations per iteration, as opposed to $n+1$ evaluations required by the finite difference method.
+While this appears advantageous, the consequence is that the step size parameter has to be $n$ times smaller and thus, the overall iteration complexity $n$ times larger, than those for methods relying on accurate gradient approximations such as finite difference.
+The question then arises - can using {\em multiple} randomized directional derivative estimates have practical or theoretical advantage over finite difference schemes?
+Such methods have become popular in recent literature for policy optimization in reinforcement learning (RL) \cite{ES,choro, choro2, rowland, fazel2018global,TRPO} as a particular case of simulation optimization.
+For example, in \cite{ES} a gradient approximation is constructed by averaging a relatively large number directional derivative estimates along Gaussian directions \cite{nesterov2017random}.
+In \cite{fazel2018global} a large number of directional derivative estimates along random unit sphere directions is used.
+In each case the number of these directions seems to be chosen to fit the specific method and this choice is somewhat obscure.

+Our goal is to derive bounds on the number of directional derivative estimates along random directions that are needed to establish gradient approximation that are comparable in accuracy to those obtained by a traditional finite difference schemes.
+What we observe is that this number is at least as large as $n$, and it is thus our conclusion that these new methods offer {\em no theoretical or practical advantage} at least in the setting fo standard optimization algorithms, such as line search.
+The randomized schemes may offer some advantage in some noisy optimization setting, since randomization itself may provide some algorithmic robustness, but such setting is yet to be discovered and analyzed. }